Skip to main content

 Tests for Kidney Cancer

-Kidney cancer might be found because of signs or symptoms a person is having, or it might be found because of lab tests or imaging tests a person is getting for another reason.
 The actual diagnosis of kidney cancer is made by looking at a sample of kidney cells in the lab or sometimes by how the kidney looks on an imaging test.
-If you think you have possible signs or symptoms of kidney cancer, see your doctor.

 Medical history and physical exam

-If you have any signs or symptoms that suggest you might have kidney cancer, your doctor will want to take your complete medical history to check for risk factors and to learn more about your symptoms.
+If you have any signs or symptoms that suggest you might have kidney cancer, your doctor will want to take your complete medical history to check for possible risk factors and to learn more about your symptoms.

 Blood tests

-Lab tests cannot show for sure if a person has kidney cancer, but they can sometimes give the first hint that there may be a kidney problem.
-If cancer has already been diagnosed, they are also done to get a sense of a person’s overall health and to help tell if the cancer might have spread to other areas.
-They also can help show if a person is healthy enough to have an operation.
+If cancer has already been diagnosed, blood tests are also done to get a sense of a person’s overall health and to help tell if the cancer might have spread to other areas.
+They also can help show if a person is healthy enough to have surgery.

 Imaging tests to look for kidney cancer

-• To learn how far cancer might have spread
+• To learn how far a kidney cancer has spread

 • To help determine if treatment is working

-• To look for possible signs of cancer coming back after treatment
+• To look for possible signs of cancer coming back (recurring) after treatment

 Computed tomography (CT) scan